weltlink/django-quickbooks/quickstart.md

 ### Create a new record in django_quickbooks_realm
 You should create a new realm for each of your users.
-We will do that from django shell.
+We will do that from the django shell.
-`manage.py shell` and follow these instructions
+Execute the command `manage.py shell` and follow these instructions:

 ```python
 from django_quickbooks.models import Realm